mopokan/IPST-Code/README.md

 # IPST-Code
 Code for IPST Computer Science
-Feel free to Pull request other IPST code or Problem I will check inmy free time.
+Feel free to Pull request other IPST code or Problem I will check in my free time.